What The Smart Lottery Winners Do

 Jason Fry collected a thirteen million dollar lottery bonanza in late 2007 and immediately began spending it like money was going out of fashion.
 Fry also spent big to become an expert golfer.
 Following a couple of extensive periods of relaxation, he at last chose to return to work.
 He began a Batteries Plus store, followed by purchasing a golf driving range in Fort Myers, alongside setting himself up as a independent political officer.
 In spite of the fact that he began like a typical mogul, he now acts like a cautious and farsighted money manager who abstains from spending pointlessly and even says, “I don’t even go out to dinner that much.”

-Yancy Hicks from Chicago had the option to indulge his fantasies in the wake of winning a million dollars in 2008.
+Yancy Hicks from Chicago had the option to indulge his fantasies in the wake of getting the Winning Lotto Numbers and winning a million dollars in 2008.
 However, rather than stopping he continued working at McDonald’s the place he had been working for the last 26 years.
 Hicks had longed for his own franchise for some time.
 In the following four months, he investigated several eateries and eventually chose to go for a Subway establishment in 2010, which today has nine employees.
 Yet he didn’t spend the balance of his winnings on costly things he didn’t need.

 Emma Wilden and her better half, Philip, drew up out a professional business plan subsequent to winning a million pounds in 2013; Wilden was not keen on getting acclaim for being a millionairess.
 Her better half Philip was a Financial Planner, a great assistance in dealing with their windfall.
 The family agreed to put aside a hundred thousand to have fun, and the remaining 900,000 pounds were used to finance 2 rental properties.
 Today, the business is overseen by Emma herself, giving her and her family financial certainty from the regular monthly income.